 - Safe and Productive Learning Organization

-- All students will be taught by properly licensed, highly effective teachers that have both content area knowledge as well as effective instructional strategies in order to meet the needs of all students.
-Students will have equal access to attend schools with highly effective principals.
-All students will have Equitable Access to excellent educators (Teachers/Principals).
+- Educator Equity: Each school year, 100% of students will have access to highly effective principals and be taught by properly licensed, highly effective teachers that have both content area knowledge as well as knowledge of evidence based instructional strategies, and data analysis framework in order to meet the needs of all students.

-- All students will have access to mental health supports and counseling services as well as Social Emotional Learning (SEL), PBIS, and leadership strategies.
+- Safe and Healthy Schools: Each year, 100% of students will have access to mental health support and counseling as well as Social Emotional Learning (SEL), PBIS, well rounded education options, and leadership strategies.

 Some of the specific strategies within our core values that Liberty Union Schools will implement to achieve our goals include: